top of page

 Keeping Up with Age

-Ferrari began his formal education at Los Angeles Trade Technical College, but his real education takes place daily on the streets of the Palos Verdes Peninsula, the southern boundary of the South Bay area of Los Angeles.
+Ferrari began his post-secondary education at Los Angeles Trade Technical College.
+His real education, however, takes place daily on the streets of the Palos Verdes Peninsula, the southern end of the South Bay region of Los Angeles.
 On a typical day, his crews -- typically one to 10 workers -- repair and replace leaking water mains and service lines, perform maintenance on the water distribution system, and repair fire hydrants damaged by errant vehicle traffic.

-Ferrari’s most challenging work, however, involves replacement of cast-iron pipes and related service lines, some of which were installed in the 1950s.
-In the same way that termites can destroy the integrity of wood in the frame of your house, iron pipes are vulnerable to corrosion from the inside out.
+Ferrari’s most challenging work, however, involves the replacement of cast-iron pipes and related service lines, some of which were installed in the 1950s.
+In the same way that termites can destroy the integrity of wood in house frames, iron pipes are vulnerable to corrosion from the inside out.

-“Unfortunately, cast iron pipes don’t leak ‘slowly,’” he said.
-“They can go from a small leak to a full-blown flood in a matter of hours.”
+“Unfortunately, corroded cast iron pipes don’t leak ‘slowly,’” he said.
+“They can go from a small leak to a full-blown flood in just hours.”

 Installing Reliability

-Ferrari’s teams typically replace cast iron pipe with ductile iron pipe, a newer form of iron pipe that includes nodular graphite to make it more flexible, and multiple coatings inside and out to make it resistant to corrosion.
-Ductile pipe can also sustain higher water pressures, which make it more reliable than older pipes.
+Ferrari’s teams typically replace cast iron pipe with ductile iron pipe, a newer type of iron pipe that includes nodular graphite to make it more flexible, and multiple coatings inside and out to make it corrosion-resistant.
+Ductile pipes can also sustain higher water pressures, which makes them more reliable than older pipes.

-If Ferrari’s team identifies a small leak on a service line, they will sometimes replace the entire service line instead of just the section that’s leaking.
+If Ferrari’s team identifies a small leak on a service line, they will sometimes replace the entire service line instead of just the leaking section.
 In the interest of long-term system reliability, they might even install new meters, and meter boxes at the same time.

 Customer Satisfaction on Tap